voodooGQ/sas/app/public/resume/RESUME.md

   development sites that were secured by the clients specific single sign-on service without the need for extensive configuration and planning.
 This effort is open sourced and available for public use.
-- Led the development effort for "Vend-r", an internal web applicaiton to automate the creation of AWS Organization accounts and enforce authorization requirements around Role assumption.
-This allowed the organization to closesly monitor the usage of AWS resources, quickly move employees from one authority group to another, and course correct any over spending on behalf of the user base.
+- Led the development effort for "Vend-r", an internal web application to automate the creation of AWS Organization accounts and enforce authorization requirements around Role assumption.
+This allowed the organization to closely monitor the usage of AWS resources, quickly move employees from one authority group to another, and course correct any over spending on behalf of the user base.